 In the course of the Eurozone crisis Germany has not emerged as a regional hegemon in Europe that takes interests of creditors as well as of debtors into consideration but rather as a dominant power guided by narrowly defined national preferences.
 Crisis management in the Eurozone so far has mainly been a story of struggles between member states in the European Council, rather than one of the European Commission implementing mutually beneficial solutions. .
 Intergovernmentalism is back in a strong way (Schimmelfennig 2015).
 Rather then further analyzing this return of intergovernmentalism, this article focuses on the national preferences of Germany in times of crisis.
 I will argue that Germany is not operating with a master plan but follows a form of social engineering where national preferences in regards to (i) fiscal sober-mindedness, (ii) containment of moral hazard, (iii) avoidance of an immediate breakdown of the Eurozone, and (iv) improving international competitiveness have been the key objectives of the chosen strategy.

 The Council’s surprisingly strong capacity to make changes to the institutional architecture and economic governance of the Eurozone has been harnessed by the German government to renovate the mode of regulation of the Eurozone according to its overarching preferences.
 This was possible because other members of the creditor camp in the EU shared Germany’s core preferences.
 ‘Leopard politics’ is the best way to describe the German policy approach:’ If we want things to stay as they are, things will have to change’.
-After a slow start the Merkel governments were willing to change the mode of economic governance in order to safeguard the underlying principles of the Eurozone that were already put in place during the design and launch period of the Euro.
-As will be demonstrated, at the outset of the common currency project German governments successfully established the basic structural principles that favor austerity and wage- compression in times of crises.
+After a slow start the Merkel governments were willing to change the mode of economic governance in order to safeguard the underlying principles of the Eurozone that were already put in place during the design and launch period of the Euro As will be demonstrated, at the outset of the common currency project German governments successfully established the basic structural principles that favor austerity and wage- compression in times of crises.
 These principles reflect long-standing attitudes and political values of Modell Deutschland that are shared by nearly all political parties and actors (see below).
 These renovations have inherent economic as well as political limits, though.
 In addition to the widely noted costs these renovations are exacting, they have additionally created an ‘institutional civil war’ about the current and future role of the European Central Bank (ECB).
 Again, it is Germany that plays a critical role in contesting the actions from Frankfurt.
 Reviewing previous episodes of contestation demonstrate the similarities of action then and now and also hint to the main difference of Germany’s action today.